Texas State has been growing its participation in social media to strengthen our brand and our connection with:

 Listening to the Twitter community is accomplished by:

-Official Texas State’s main Twitter account is @txst.
+The official Texas State Twitter account is @txst.

 The primary goal of having a YouTube channel at Texas State is to present the institution, campus, students, faculty, staff and activities in a positive light to future students, parents, faculty, staff and alumni.
 This will create an atmosphere that will lead to more enrollment, greater retention and graduation rates, and more donations.